Product Unit Conversions

 You can chain your units together, to configure different pack sizes for the product.

 Unit conversions defined in Consignly

-After defining the unit conversion(s), tell Consignly which ones to use when working out metrics on a consignment, or when calculating storage for the warehouse.
+After defining the unit conversion(s), tell Consignly which ones to use when working out metrics on an inwards or outwards consignment, or when calculating storage for the warehouse.